f00001111/CTFd-theme-pixo/README.md

 ### Installation Steps:
 Open your Docker container's terminal then insert the following Command:
 ```
-git clone https://github.com/hmrserver/CTFd-theme-pixo.git /opt/CTFd/CTFd/themes/pixo
+git clone -b cn https://github.com/f00001111/CTFd-theme-pixo.git /opt/CTFd/CTFd/themes/pixo-cn
 ```
-Then Login as Admin and go to: ```Admin Panel > Config > Themes``` and switch the Theme to pixo and Click on Update.
+Then Login as Admin and go to: ```Admin Panel > Config > Themes``` and switch the Theme to pixo-cn and Click on Update.

 That's it!
 Now you are good to goo..